DHA Prometric Exam: What Singapore Doctors Need to Know

 How Long Does the Whole Process Take?

 When you prepare strategically and pass on your first attempt, you’re looking at four to six months from registration to license.
 Each failed sitting adds weeks.
-Front-load your exam preparation during the DataFlow verification period to compress the timeline.
+Front-load your preparation during the verification period to compress the timeline.

 Thinking About a Move to the Middle East?

 Working as a doctor in Dubai comes with a quality of life that most people only dream about.
-Allocation Assist has been placing Western-trained doctors in Dubai and throughout the Gulf for over ten years, matching each doctor with a position that truly fits.
+Allocation Assist has been placing Western-trained doctors in Dubai and throughout the Gulf for over ten years, matching each candidate with a position that truly fits.
 If you want to explore your options, reach out and we will find the right opportunity for you.

 Frequently Asked Questions

-You’ll pay between USD 220 and USD 280 for your DHA Prometric exam, depending on your specialty.
+You’ll pay between USD 220 and USD 280 for your assessment, depending on your specialty.
 Most physician specialties, including Internal Medicine, Cardiology, and Orthopedic Surgery, charge USD 280, while Gastroenterology, Nephrology, and Pulmonary Disease cost USD 220.
 You’ll face the same fee structure as all international applicants.
 Factor in additional costs for DataFlow PSV (AED 1,235), eligibility applications, and license activation, bringing your total to AED 3,000, 6,000+.

-Yes, your DHA license expires one year from issuance.
-You’ll need to submit your renewal application through the Sheryan Portal up to three months before expiry.
+Yes, your license expires one year from issuance.
+You’ll need to submit your renewal application through the portal up to three months before expiry.
 You’ll complete primary source verification, provide updated malpractice insurance, meet CPD/CME requirements, and pay the 200 AED renewal fee.
 If you miss the deadline, you’ll face late penalties of 600 AED per month.
 Don’t let your license lapse beyond six months, it’ll be canceled.

 Share: